JNKKKK/MoreToggles.css/README.md

 ## Contributing
 This project is still in very early stage.
 Your contribution is very welcome.
 Feel free to submit a pull request!

+### General Workflow
+1. `npm run serve-alltoggles`
+2. Make your change and see live updates in the browser
+3. Make sure everything looks okay and the change does not break other styles
+4. `npm run build`
+5. `npm run build-alltoggles`